Templum-Deam-Luna/luna-civitatem/ordinances.md

 * Hanes Mall, Winston-Salem, NC: 1,558,860 sqft [GLA]
 * SouthPark Mall, Charlotte, NC: 1,676,223 sqft [GLA]

+* [ ] Stores on the ground floor must keep their windows open, always displaying something or allowing view into the store.
+This is targeting vape shops that cover their windows to stop any prying eyes&hellip; They can go on the second floor.

 ### Industrial Districts

 ### Institutional Districts

 [gla]: https://en.wikipedia.org/wiki/Floor_area#Gross_leasable_area